maoyuans/chronicles-of-terre/region/Fracture.md

 ### Ancestral Kingdom of Skadyr

 On the far northern point of the Archipelago chain is a boreal and mountainous island, home to a kingdom of draconic worshippers.
 Their King claims to be the reincarnation of a True Dragon, Skadyr, that once roams Albion's March.
 The kingdom's fanaticism is often the laughing stock of their rivals, but the citizens seem to believe their King's imperial creed without a doubt.

+### Inselundi Barony

+A collection of small islands surrounding the larger island of Lund, at the northeastern part of the Archipelago chain of Albion's March.
+Occult worships and dark magic seems abundant within the Barony's borders; For some reason, the dead do not tend to rest well on these islands.